Hatching eggs is an amazingly fun and rewarding experience. In just 21 days you can have healthy baby chicks breaking out of the eggshells!

 The humidity level should stay between 40-50% for the first 18 days and then be increased to 65% during the last three days.
 You can monitor the humidity with a hygrometer.

-Make sure your incubator is clean (white vinegar is a great disinfectant between hatches).
+Make sure your incubator is thoroughly cleaned between hatches.
+You can use white vinegar or our favorite Thieves Cleaner to disinfect between hatches.
 Wash your hands before and after handling the eggs.
 If bacteria penetrates the shell, it will multiply in the heat and can kill the developing embryo.
 (If this happens, youʼll typically see a blood ring when you candle the egg.)

 Incubation (First 18 Days)